Nelson Velazquez Preview, Player Props: Royals vs. Cubs

-On Saturday, Nelson Velazquez (coming off going 0-for-3) and the Kansas City Royals play the Chicago Cubs, whose starting pitcher will be Justin Steele.
+On Sunday, Nelson Velazquez (.229 batting average in his past 10 games, with four home runs and five RBI) and the Kansas City Royals play the Chicago Cubs, whose starting pitcher will be Kyle Hendricks.
 First pitch is at 2:20 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Cubs.
+In his previous game he had a hitless performance (0-for-3) against the Cubs.

 Nelson Velazquez Game Info & Props vs. the Cubs